Rob’s added to the collection of N scale town mountain layouts on the blog:

 It worked well and I was able to add a siding for a newly acquired grain elevator.

-Finally I had great fun and enjoyment painting mountains on my backdrop/back scene.
+Finally I had great fun and enjoyment painting mountains on my backdrop/back scene, that’s the fun part of N scale town mountain layouts.

 The inner and outer loop share a bridge over the river.